Earthlyours

 Reef-safe claims can be misleading if you don’t know what to look for.
 Follow these simple steps to make sure your sunscreen is truly safe for coral reefs and marine life:

-• Check the active ingredients: Only zinc oxide or titanium dioxide (non-nano)
+• Check for: active ingredients non-nano zinc oxide or titanium dioxide

 • Avoid: Oxybenzone, Octinoxate, Octocrylene, Avobenzone, Parabens

-• Watch out for greenwashing: Marketing terms like “natural” or “ocean-friendly” are not regulated
+• Be cautious of marketing terms like “natural” or “ocean-friendly”

 Sunscreen is vital for skin protection — dermatologists recommend it daily to shield against harmful UV rays.
 But pause and ask yourself: how many sunscreen or lotion bottles and sachets do you use in a year?
-How many empty containers are forgotten in your bathroom cabinets, storerooms, or tossed into garbage bins?
+How many empty containers are left behind in bathroom cabinets, storerooms, or quietly tossed into the trash?

-• Over 1.5 billion sunscreen bottles are sold globally each year, and most are made from non-recyclable plastic.
-These bottles often end up in landfills or oceans, where they can take centuries to degrade.
+• More than 1.5 billion sunscreen bottles are sold globally each year.
+Most are made from plastic that is difficult to recycle and often ends up in landfills or oceans.

-• On average, an individual might go through 4–6 bottles and dozens of sachets annually.
-Multiply that by households, and the scale becomes staggering.
+• On average, one person may use 4–6 bottles and dozens of sachets every year.
+Multiply that across households, and the scale becomes impossible to ignore.

-Every conscious choice whispers to the market: do better
+Every conscious choice quietly tells the market: do better.

 Sunscreen Plastic Waste Estimator to Calculate Your Impact.
 See how your daily sunscreen and lotion habits contribute to plastic pollution and take action!